 - – Electrical faults: Electrical malfunctions, frequent power outages, and dead outlets can be hallmarks of extensive electrical damage.
 Addressing electrical faults as quickly as possible is essential to prevent further inconveniences.
 While changing the lightbulbs may resolve some of the issues, other problems might require a complete electrical overhaul.

 - – Code violations: As the years go by, laws and codes may change, making older buildings vulnerable to code violations.
-At HR Construction, we can bring your building up to par with all relevant codes.
+At HR Construction Group, we can bring your building up to par with all relevant codes.

-HR Construction has experience working with older buildings and can correct these common problems during construction while striving to retain the original build.
+HR Construction Group has experience with renovating old buildings and can correct these common problems during construction while striving to retain the original build.

 How to Convert Old Commercial Buildings

-At HR Construction, we can convert old commercial buildings into hotels, office spaces, or apartments.
+At HR Construction Group, we can renovate old commercial buildings by converting them into hotels, office spaces, or apartments.
 After you hire us for your contracting needs, we will follow the steps below to change your building into your desired commercial property.